valory-xyz/celo-trader/README.md

 ### Prepare the data

 1. Prepare a keys.json file containing wallet address and the private key for each of the agents.
-This is an example:
+To create this file, either generate a new one with `autonomy generate-key ethereum -n 1` or export a existing one using Metamask and follow the following format:

 ```
 [